Brian-Riant/learn-angular/typescript-basic/readme.md

 # What is TypeScript?

-- Typescript is a strongly typed, object oriented, compiled proramming laanguage built on Javascript.
+- Typescript is a strongly typed, object oriented, compiled proramming language built on Javascript.

-- it supports **type cheaking** ensuring that the data flowing through the program is of the correct kind.
+- It supports **type cheaking** ensuring that the data flowing through the program is of the correct kind.

 - Typescript calls itself **JavaScript with syntax of types** in short it's javascript with some additional features.

 - Typescript offers **optional static typing** and type inferencing that can infer undeclared variables.

-- it supports object oriented programming
+- It supports object oriented programming

-- competitor languages are **Dart** and **coffeescript**
+- Competitor languages are **Dart** and **coffeescript**

-## components of typescript
+## Components of typescript

 1. **Language:** the syntax, keyword, and type annotations